carboncopies/BrainGenix-API/README.md

+/*!
-# BrainGenix API Endpoint Repo
+\mainpage BrainGenix API Endpoint Repo

 This repository is for the BG API endpoint.
 The API endpoint executable provides a gateway between users and the raw BG systems (NES/BG/STS).